MicrosoftDocs/xamarin-docs/docs/ios/get-started/installation/device-provisioning/manual-provisioning.md

 -----

 > [!WARNING]
-> **Note:** Losing the certificate and associated keys can be incredibly disruptive, as it will require revoking  existing certificates and re-provisioning any associated devices, including those registered for ad-hoc deployment.
+> Losing the certificate and associated keys can be incredibly disruptive, as it will require revoking  existing certificates and re-provisioning any associated devices, including those registered for ad-hoc deployment.
 After successfully setting up  Development Certificates, export a backup copy and store them in a safe place.
 For more information on how to do this, refer to the Exporting and Importing Certificates and Profiles section of the [Maintaining Certificates](https://developer.apple.com/library/ios/documentation/IDEs/Conceptual/AppDistributionGuide/MaintainingCertificates/MaintainingCertificates.html) guide in Apple's docs.

 <a name="provisioning" />